mainkoon81/ooo-Bayesian-Introduction/README.md

          - `t-distribution` can be interpretted as the distribution over a **sub-sampled population** from the normal distribution sample.
 Since here our sample size is so small, atypical values can occur more often than they do in the general population.
 As our sub-population grows, the t-distribution becomes the normal distribution.
            - The t-distribution can also be generalized to not be centered at 0.
            - The parameter `ν` lets you state how large you believe this subpopulation to be.
          - `Laplace-distribution` as an interesting modification to the normal distribution(replacing `exp(L2-norm)` with `exp(L1-norm)` in the formula).
-A laplace centered on 0 can be used to put a strong **sparsity prior** on a variable while leaving a heavy-tail for it if the value has strong support for another value.
+A Laplace centered on 0 can be used to put a strong **sparsity prior** on a variable while leaving a heavy-tail for it if the value has strong support for another value.

 ### b) Likelihood: MLE (Parameter Point Estimation)
  - `P( Data | θ )` is called likelihood of data given model parameters.
 The goal is to maximize the **likelihood function probability** `L(x,x,x,x..|θ)` to choose the best θ.